hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 }
 ```

-To tell your browser to use this file for your html document, you need to add an HTML tag in your `head` element (the stuff the user can't see).
+Recall the `head` element.
+You put this _outside_ of the `body` element to group information the user can't see directly on the page.
+Previously, we put the title of the website in there, as that was something not shown on the page.
+Declaration of your styles is similar.
+To tell your browser to use the CSS file, you need to add an HTML tag in your `head` element.

 ```html
 <link rel="stylesheet" href="main.css" />
 ```

-This is simply saying "use this file I'm giving you as a stylesheet".
-Notice the `main.css` in the `href` attribute matches the name we gave the file eariler.
+The `link` element is saying "use the file given (`main.css`) in some way".
+The `rel` attribute indicates _how_ the browser should use the file - in this case as a stylesheet.
+In summary: "use this file I'm giving you to add styles to the bag".
+Notice the `main.css` in the `href` attribute matches the name we gave the file earlier.

 Save everything and refresh the page, you should see a beautiful sea of blue.